settlemint/docs/docs/launch-platform/self-hosted/installing-on-an-existing-cluster/quick-start-examples-trial-installation/installation-trial-remote.md

 ---
 sidebar_position: 4
-sidebar_label:  'Trial Installation: Prerequisites from Managed Services'
+sidebar_label:  'Sandbox Installation: Prerequisites from Managed Services'
 ---
-# SettleMint Platform Trial Installation Guide (all prerequisites from managed service providers)
+# SettleMint Platform Sandbox Installation Guide (all prerequisites from managed service providers)

-This trial installation guide provides the steps for setting up and installing the SettleMint Blockchain Transformation Platform on a managed Kubernetes cluster.
+This sandbox installation guide provides the steps for setting up and installing the SettleMint Blockchain Transformation Platform on a managed Kubernetes cluster.
 The guide assumes a prior understanding of Kubernetes, Helm, Digital Ocean, and other relevant technologies.

-**NOTE:** Trial installations are not designed or suitable for production use and cannot be upgraded to a production-ready state.
-Use this trial setup at your own risk.
+**NOTE:** Sandbox installations are not designed or suitable for production use and cannot be upgraded to a production-ready state.
+Use this sandbox setup at your own risk.

 ## [Requirements](#requirements)